-Name of Product Picture Description of Product Terrace QAM TM The Terrace QAM gateway is a multichannel digital video to digital video transcryptor for the hospitality industry.
+Name of Product Picture Description of Product Terrace QAM [TM] The Terrace QAM gateway is a multichannel digital video to digital video transcriptor for the hospitality industry.
 Enables cable video service operators to distribute high-definition video without the use of digital STBs.
 Demodulates up to 64 QAM channels.
-Supports 4 or 10 multi-channel CableCARDs TM to decrypt 24 or 60 programs for both Standard Definition and High Definition programming.
+Supports 4 or 10 multi-channel CableCARDs[TM] to decrypt 24 or 60 programs for both Standard Definition and High-Definition programming.

-Name of Product Picture Description of Product Terrace TC600E TM ● SVECIMA The Terrace TC600E MDU gateway is a multi-channel digital to analog RF converter that produces a 36 NTSC analog channel broadcast lineup.
+Name of Product Picture Description of Product Terrace TC600E TM The Terrace TC600E MDU gateway is a multi-channel digital to analog RF converter that produces a 36 NTSC analog channel broadcast lineup.
 The TC600E supports decoding and HD downscaling of MPEG-4 AVC / H.264 and MPEG-2 content from QAM and/or IP sources.
 Decryption of QAM content is supported using 6 Multi-Stream CableCARDs TM .
 The Terrace TC600E is a flexible, compact and cost effective way to bring a digital lineup back into the analog realm for a commercial or MDU bulk account.
-Terrace IQ TM O EVICMA O The Terrace IQ gateway is a multi- channel IP video gateway for commercial bulk video customers.
+Terrace IQ TM The Terrace IQ gateway is a multi- channel IP video gateway for commercial bulk video customers.
 Enables service operators to distribute high-definition video without the use of digital STBs while transitioning to IP video delivery to the premise.
-Terrace IQ features IP UDP and SRT input, decryption, transcoding, electronic channel guide, QAM and IP output and a high channel capacity.
+Terrace IQ features IP ABR, UDP and SRT input, decryption, transcoding, electronic channel guide, QAM and IP output and a high channel capacity.
 Entra [®] EN8100 Access Node Large 4 port, adaptable DAA node for outdoor hardened applications.
 Fully featured R-PHY capability, including industry leading CCAP core interoperability.
 Integrated with the Entra Remote PHY Monitor for complete DAA operational visibility, as well as third party operational tools.
-Hardware upgradeable to convertible R-PHY/R-MACPHY.
+The EN8100 is hardware upgradeable to 1.8 GHz capability and the EN8400 is a 1.8 GHz node housing.
+Both EN8100/8400 are hardware upgradeable to future R-PHY or R- MACPHY modules including D4.0